IBM/universal-connectors/input-plugin/logstash-input-couchbase-capella/README.md

 ##  Limitations
 * No more than three historical export requests are permitted over 24-hour period.
-* * The following fields are not found in original audit log from Capella: Database name, Service Name.
+* The original Capella audit log contains no values for the following fields: Database Name, Service Name.

 Notes:
 * It may take approximately 30 minutes for data to appear in the Full SQL report.